Doctor insights on:

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- What happens when a kidney stone moves into your bladder?
+- What happens when feet swell with kidney stones?

-- What exactly happens when a kidney stone passes out of the kidney?
+- What happens if you leave a kidney stone stuck of over a year?

-- What happens when you pass a kidney stone vomiting?
+- What happens if you don t pass a kidney stone?

 - What happens if kidney stones are not removed?